So, you want to know how to set up surround sound and create a fantastic home theater system?

 Another option is to get an all-in-one home theater system which includes an amplifier and speakers together.
 And sometimes a DVD/ Blu-ray player too.

-Go to the article on the home theater system for more information on this option.
+Go to the article on the home theater systems for more information on this option.

 In this article, we will just discuss the basics of hooking up stereo or surround sound systems.